Fury0us/muxhash/README.md

 bash muxhash.sh
 #
 ### functionality
-offers multiple encryption methods such as aes, aria, blowfish, des, etc. simply run and follow the prompts!
+offers multiple encryption methods such as aes, aria, des, etc. simply run and follow the prompts!